AI video technology is about to revolutionize the retail industry

 The global artificial intelligence (AI) in retail market size is estimated to reach over USD 23 million by 2026, exhibiting a CAGR of 33.7% during the forecast period.
 The ongoing shift from traditional retail to AI-driven business is one of the key factors driving AI growth in the retail market.
 However, computer vision affects much more than just video surveillance.

 Get to know more about our smart retail solutions.

 How smart computer vision can take retail to the next level

-Smart IoT cameras in stores and malls will help make retail business more efficient and resilient to online competition.
+Smart IoT retail store security cameras and malls will help make retail business more efficient and resilient to online competition.
 AI empowered video analytics turns powerful cameras into business all-rounders that can perform a variety of business tasks beyond video surveillance.

 Source: IHS Markit

-Tip: Many of the capabilities security cameras need to deliver more than just video you can easily get by installing AI camera apps from our Application Store.
+Tip: Many of the capabilities of retail security cameras need to deliver more than just video you can easily get by installing AI camera apps from our Application Store.

 The technology behind: data analytics moves from cloud to the edge

 By 2023, there are expected to be around 1.3 billion IoT subscriptions.
 Each new device in IoT increases the amount of data that to be transmitted, stored and processed to add value to private, public and economic life.
 Machine-generated data will account for over 40% of internet data in 2020, tendency rising so that the centralized internet could reach its limits in the long-term.